nearbeach/NearBeach/docs/basic-usage/basic-modules.rst

 This module will allow you to add/remove groups and users to the particular object.
 Please note you will need to have a permission base of `Edit` or higher.

-  ..todo:: Add more instructions around how to add/remove groups + users.
+  .. todo:: Add more instructions around how to add/remove groups + users.

   .. note::
      Users are limited to the groups also assinged to the objects.
 A user will not have any access to this object, if any of their groups are not included.